-All GLAS/REAP plots must be identified on Corncrake/Traonach LIFE project farm plan maps and measures clearly outlined.
-Prior to any supporting actions being approved, the potential for double payment against GLAS/REAP measures (such as riparian margins) is assessed.
+All ACRES or other project/scheme plots must be identified on Corncrake/Traonach LIFE project farm plan maps and measures clearly outlined.
+Prior to any supporting actions being approved, the potential for double payment against ACRES measures is assessed.
 Participants in existing Agri-environmental schemes should consider their participation in the LIFE project RBPS as additional to the scheme in which they are currently participating.
 Agreements and conditions relating to existing schemes must be prioritised by project participants.
-The project will not be responsible for breaches of terms and conditions of existing schemes.
+The project will not be responsible for breaches of terms and conditions of existing schemes or for clawbacks which arise from non declaration of scheme participation.

-Plots which are included in the Corncrake/Traonach LIFE project are ineligible for participation in the NPWS Corncrake Grant Scheme.
+Plots which are included in the Corncrake/Traonach LIFE project are ineligible for participation in the NPWS or Corncrake LIFE Corncrake Grant Scheme.